chipsalliance/Cores-VeeR-EL2/README.md

 While in a work directory:

-1. Set the RV_ROOT environment variable to the root of the SweRV directory structure.
+1. Set the RV_ROOT environment variable to the root of the VeeR directory structure.
 Example for bash shell:
-    `export RV_ROOT=/path/to/swerv`
+    `export RV_ROOT=/path/to/veer`
 Example for csh or its derivatives:
-    `setenv RV_ROOT /path/to/swerv`
+    `setenv RV_ROOT /path/to/veer`

 1. Create your specific configuration